Rodríguez wins for Red Sox in return from year-long layoff

 Orioles third baseman Rio Ruiz was hit on the left elbow by Rodríguez in the fourth, but the plate umpire Jeremie Rehak ruled he swung at the pitch.
 Baltimore manager Brandon Hyde angrily emerged from the dugout to protest the call and was ejected.

+That was the quickest ejection I’ve ever had,” said Hyde, who has been ejected six times in his career, five as a manager.
+“I was very surprised by it.
+Leave it at that.”

-Matt Harvey (0-1), who didn’t get a decision in his Orioles debut last week at Fenway Park, allowed four runs and seven hits in five innings with five strikeouts and a walk,
+Matt Harvey (0-1), who didn’t get a decision in his Orioles debut last week at Fenway Park, allowed four runs and seven hits in five innings with five strikeouts and a walk.

 Boston took a 4-3 lead in the sixth on an RBI groundout by Christian Arroyo and a run-scoring single by Franchy Cordero off Paul Fry, who was pitching for the second straight day and third time in four games.